IFOA-2025-DevOps-Fundamentals/learn-docker-fundamentals/sections/07_build_our_first_docker_app.md

 ## Build Our First Docker Application

-In the myapp folder there is a simple Python application that we are going to containerize using Docker.
+In the myapp folder (stored in `assets/code/myapp`) there is a simple Python application that we are going to containerize using Docker.
 This project shows a demo implementation of a simple HTTP RESTful API with a single endpoint that returns a JSON response.

 The implementation is based on the following Python Frameworks